Quantum-for-Life/phase2/README.md

 If you prefer to access GitHub via SSH instead, be aware the repositories this package depends on as submodules have their URLs hard-coded as HTTPS.
 And some of them are still private to _Quantum-for-Life_.
-You will need to change the remote repo URL for each submodule to its SSH equivalent.

 # Compiling the source code